Genivia/RE-flex/README.md

 Also note that the RE/flex header files that you will need to include in your project are locally located in `include/reflex`.

-To fully install the library and the `reflex` command in `/usr/local/lib` and `/usr/local/bin`:
+To install the man page, the header files in `/usr/local/include/reflex`, the library in `/usr/local/lib` and the `reflex` command in `/usr/local/bin`:

     $ sudo ./allinstall.sh

-Or use the `make -f Make install` command to do the same:

-    $ cd lib; sudo make -f Make install
-    $ cd src; sudo make -f Make install

 ### Configure and make